Why should I submit to Mirror Mountain?

-2. It’s free to submit for local filmmakers
+2. Free to submit for local filmmakers

 3. Free submissions for alumni

 If you directed a film that was officially selected in a previous edition of Mirror Mountain, you can submit again at no cost.
-Contact the festival to find out how to make an alumni submission.

 4. Your money back

-5. We pay screening fees
+5. We pay artist fees

 6. Fewer restrictions